vu-societal-analyics/societal-analytics-lab-website/_services/tools-and-resources.md

 The Societal Analytics Lab offers a range of services for VU FSW researchers, and is involved in the development and maintenance of various digital infrastructure projects.

-Our main goal is to facilitate the use of big multimodal data and methods stemming from machine learning:
+Our main goal is to facilitate the use of big multimodal data and computational methods:

 <p align="center">
   <img src="/images/illustrations/CompMethPipeline.png" />